 Speaking Engagements/Special Events

-- October 12 1:30 pm - Scott will be speaking about the challenges of getting older and how to be prepared at The Brannity at Tradition in Port St. Lucie.
+- December 12 11:30 am - Scott will be speaking about the challenges of getting older and how to be prepared for The Institute for Learning in Retirement at the Boca Raton Community Center.

 Joyful Memories with Tino

 - 1st Tuesday of each month at 10:00 am - FAU Memory & Wellness Center

 - 1st Tuesday in March, June, September and December at 1:00 pm - iMatters Adult Day Center

 - 1st Wednesday in January, March, May, July, September and November at 10:30 am - Barrington Terrace

 - 1st Wednesday of each month at 1:00 pm - Alzheimer's Community Care Wellington